renesas/rx-driver-package/source/r_rsci_rx/r_rsci_rx_vx.xx/r_rsci_rx/readme.txt

 Overview
 --------------------------------------------------------------------------------
-The r_rsci_rx module is a multi-channel, multi-mode, interrupt-driven driver which supports Asynchronous, Master Synchronous, and Single Master Simple SPI (SSPI) operation for the RSCI peripherals.
+The r_rsci_rx module is a multi-channel, multi-mode, interrupt-driven driver which supports Asynchronous, Master Synchronous, Single Master Simple SPI (SSPI), and Manchester operation for the RSCI peripherals.
 The API includes standard functions to initialize a channel and to send and receive data, as well as a special control function for taking actions such as issuing a break signal or enabling noise cancellation.
 The driver supports all channels available on the mcu.
 The driver